asreview/cloud-usage/README.md

 The basic explanation of how this work is: one core of the machine reads the `jobs.sh` Makita file and sends each line to a different core of the machine.

-The more convoluted explanation is:
+The more convoluted explanation is below:

 - We have various _worker_ pods.
 - We have a _tasker_ pod.